-Microsoft expands zero trust security capabilities at Ignite 2021
+Microsoft expands zero-trust security capabilities at Ignite 2021

 - Assume a breach will happen.
 Start planning now for how to minimize the blast radius and segment access.
 A core part of the third cornerstone is verifying end-to-end encryption and analytics to get visibility, manage insider risk, drive threat detection, and improve defenses.
 Every zero trust session mentioned these cornerstones and expanded on them, given the specific session’s specific focus.

-Microsoft’s zero trust security vision relies on automation, orchestration, and visibility as its core foundational values.
+Microsoft’s zero-trust security vision relies on automation, orchestration, and visibility as its core foundational values.
 The technology pillars guiding DevOps and zero trust systems and implementations are identities, endpoints, applications, network, infrastructure, and data.
 Core foundational values guide platform decisions, and the pillars are focused on ensuring continuous risk assessment and automation, zero trust policy enforcement, conditional access and threat intelligence, and telemetry.

 Alex Weinert, Director of Identity Security at Microsoft, published the blog post, Evolving zero trust — Lessons learned and emerging trends, where he shared key takeaways on what has been learned from Microsoft’s thousands of zero trust deployments.
 Consistent with the precepts shared during the presentations given at Ignite, the blog post provides an overview of the Microsoft zero trust architecture with policy optimization and threat protection at its core.
 Also, similar to the zero trust presentations given at Ignite 2021, the blog post covers the importance of adopting strong authentication (MFA at a minimum) for identities and device compliance for endpoint management.